 The Importance of Community Engagement

 YouTube is increasingly emphasizing community engagement, encouraging creators to interact with their viewers through comments, polls, and live streams.
-Building a strong sense of community around your channel can foster loyalty and increase engagement.
+Building a strong sense of community around your channel can encourage loyalty and increase engagement.

 Responding to comments, asking for feedback, and hosting live Q&A sessions can help you connect with your audience on a personal level.
 This can lead to higher watch times, more engagement, and ultimately, a larger and more dedicated subscriber base.